top of page

 Deep understanding of the currents used for safe fishing and optimal catch timing.

-Natural indicators involving sea birds, cloud formations, and local wind shifts.
+Natural indicators involving sea birds, cloud formations, and wind shifts.

-The wisdom of our ocean is carried by those who understands it .
-We invite you to share your knowledge—observations, oral histories, or environmental insights—to ensure our ocean heritage remains a living archive for generations to come.
+The wisdom of our ocean is carried by those who understands it.
+We invite you to share your knowledge—observations, oral histories, or environmental insights—

 bottom of page